digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 </figure>

 #### Responsibility
-In mobile views, buttons can be combined and reduced to an additional actions menu.
+In mobile views, buttons can be combined and reduced to an additional actions-menu.
 An additional options menu consists of a `menu-dots` icon and a dropdown menu.
 This is opened by clicking and the additional buttons are displayed there as entries in the dropdown list.

 Buttons which contain text are expanded to the full width and have a min height of 40px.
 Buttons which contain icons have a width and height of 40px.